Dinosaurs and diprotodons—uncover fossil mysteries of the ancient past in Queensland’s Outback

 A man and a woman walk along narrow creek in the floor of the gorge.
 Porcupine Gorge National Park | © Tourism and Events Queensland

-• At the bottom of the gorge, cool off in the clear pools of Porcupine Creek, and discover the Pyramid, a multi-coloured sandstone monolith rising from the gorge floor, shaped like (you guessed it) a pyramid!
+• At the bottom of the gorge, discover the Pyramid, a multi-coloured sandstone monolith rising from the gorge floor, shaped like (you guessed it) a pyramid!

 • Make yourselves at home at the Pyramid camping area, with composting toilets, picnic tables and fire rings for camp fires.
 You’ll need to book your site in advance and BYO everything else, including clean-milled firewood.